léa seydoux talks life, death, and cinema

 It's a tragic story and unfortunately that's life.
 It can happen to anyone.
 You are going to die from a disease, you know this and the reality is too painful.
 People are touched by the film because it is real.
 It's not a blockbuster or just entertainment.
 It's about people, it's real, that's why I love this film.

 Your character acts immature but also seems older than her real age.

 She's young but not so young, maybe 23 or 24, but you already see that maybe it is already too late for her.
 In the house, she's oppressed by her situation.
 I don't know if you see a future for her.
 All the characters are not really conscious of themselves except Louis who has this eye on himself.
 He knows the situation — he knows it's hard for them to listen to what he has to say.

 It's culture, class, and the fact that he's going to die.
 He's been outside this world.
 We imagine he lives in a great city and is a famous writer.
 So he became culturally very different from his family.

 Do you understand any of that?

 Even me, I sometimes feel very far from my family even if we are evolved from the same culture, they are cultured people.
-But sometimes when you come back from travelling you feel different because you have experienced the world, the outside and sometimes family can be claustrophobic.
+But sometimes when you come back from traveling you feel different because you have experienced the world, the outside, and sometimes family can be claustrophobic.

-Many people, especially young lesbian women, were inspired by your role in Blue is the Warmest Colour.
+Many people, especially young lesbian women, were inspired by your role in Blue is the Warmest Color.
 Are you aware of the impact?